Samcanes/Samcanes/README.md

 Something about me:

-- Working on building something to land a JOB, atleast that is what i like to think i am doing! :|
+- Working on building something! :|
 - Learning react and angular!
 - Looking to collaborate on any MERN projects.
 - WIll appreciate help with getting into Blockchain and AR.